-At just 31 years old, Sarah Fisher has competed in nine Indianapolis 500′s, been voted “Most Popular Driver” four times in two separate Series (IndyCar and NASCAR), been awarded “Indy’s Best & Brightest Leaders Under 40″ and enters her fourth season as a team owner in 2011.
+At just 33-years-old, Sarah Fisher has competed in nine Indianapolis 500’s, been voted “Most Popular Driver” four times in two separate Series (IndyCar and NASCAR), been awarded “Indy’s Best & Brightest Leaders Under 40″ and enters her seventh season as an IndyCar team owner.

 Sarah Fisher was born in Columbus, Ohio on October 4, 1980.
 She was exposed to life at the track at an early age.
 Her parents would take young Sarah to the track to watch her father drive sprint cars.

 Sarah’s first racing experience came as a 5-year-old when her parents fitted her for her first race car, a quarter-midget.
 She raced quarter-midgets and go-karts until she was a teenager, winning the 1991, 93 & 94 World Karting Association Grand National Championships, the 1993 Circleville Points Championship and the 1994 WKA Grand National Championship.

 By the time she was 15, Sarah was racing Winged Outlaw Sprint cars winning the 1995 Dirt Track Racing Round-Up Rookie of the Year.
 She had a very successful career racing Outlaw Sprint cars.
 In 1997, she was named to the 62-race All-Stars Circuit of Champions series, earning a second place finish at Eldora Speedway.

 In 1998, Sarah and her father and then-crew chief Dave sought out new challenges in the world of asphalt midget racing.
 Sarah raced in ARCA, NAMARS and USAC sanctioned events, a competitive schedule that helped prepare her for life in the IRL.